 Types of Georgia Eviction Notice Forms

-A Georgia Notice To Quit form evicts a tenant for nonpayment of rent.
+A Georgia 3 Day Notice To Quit form evicts a tenant for nonpayment of rent or utilities and other fees owed to the landlord.
 In Georgia, a landlord can file this notice the day after rent is due, with no grace period for the tenant.
-The tenant must pay all past due rent or else move out immediately, but it is common practice in state to allow three (3) days for payment.
+The tenant must pay all past due rent and other fees, or else move out within three (3) business days.

 Georgia Notice To Comply or Vacate